Henri Vascout: Club career

 Vascout began his career at CA Vitry, which was affiliated with the FCAF.
 Together with Simon Sollier and Étienne Jourde, he was a member of the CA Vitry team that won back-to-back FCAF Championships in 1910 and 1911, which qualified the club to compete in the Trophée de France, reaching the 1910 final, which they lost 0–2 to Patronage Olier.
 Throughout his career, the local press often wrongly misspelled his surname as Vaskou or even Waskou.

 Vascout stayed at CA Vitry for three years, from 1909 until 1912, when he moved to Red Star, with whom he played for one season.
 In 1913, he returned to Vitry, where he quickly became the team's captain.
 Despite being only 1.64 meters, he was a very combative and aggressive player, who was capable of passing accurately; for instance, he once scored from 25 meters.
 During the First World War, he was stationed in Brittany, where he played with Stade Rennais for four years, from 1915 until 1919.
 During this period, he was described by the press as "marvelous", "phenomenal", and even "the best was still and always Vascout".

 Together with Lucien Leclercq, Charles Robert Ruesch, and George Scoones, he was a member of the Stade Rennais team that won the Coupe des Alliés in 1915–16, a knockout competition contested during World War I, starting in both the semifinals, a 3–0 victory over Le Havre, and in the final, helping his side to a 7–1 trashing of CS Terreaux.
-Two years later, he helped Stade Rennais reach the semifinals of the 1918–19 Coupe de France, which ended in a 4–3 loss to CASG Paris; the local press highlighted him as one of the his team's best players.
+Two years later, he helped Stade Rennais reach the semifinals of the 1918–19 Coupe de France, which ended in a 4–3 loss to CASG Paris; the local press highlighted him as one of the team's best players.

 In 1919, Vascout returned to CA Vitry, with whom he played for a further three years, until 1922, when he retired, aged 36.